grammyjs/website/site/docs/plugins/conversations.md

 bot.use(createConversation(convo, { plugins: [hydrate()] }));

 bot.command("enter", async (ctx) => {
-  // hydrate plugin is NOT installed on `ctx` here await ctx.conversation.enter("convo");
+  // The hydrate plugin is NOT installed on `ctx` here. await ctx.conversation.enter("convo");
 });
 ```